-In 2012, changes were made to the Board's retirement gratuity plan, sick leave plan and retiree health, life and dental plan.
-As a result, employees eligible for a retirement gratuity will receive payout upon retirement based on their accumulated vested sick days under the plan, years of service and salary as of August 31, 2012.
-All accumulated non-vested sick days were eliminated as of September 1, 2012, and were replaced with a new short term leave and disability plan.
-In 2013, further changes were made to the short term leave and disability plan.
+In 2013, changes were made to the short term leave and disability plan.
 Under the new short term leave and disability plan, 11 unused sick leave days may be carried forward into the following year only, to be used to top-up benefits received under the short term leave and disability plan in that year.
-A new provision was established as of August 31, 2013 representing the expected usage of sick days that have been carried forward for benefit top-up in the following year.
+A provision is established at August 31, 2014 representing the expected usage of sick days that have been carried forward for benefit top-up in the following year.

-Retirement life insurance and health care benefits have been grandfathered to existing retirees and employees who will retire in 2012-13.
+Retirement life insurance and health care benefits have been grandfathered to existing retirees.
 Effective September 1, 2013, any new retiree (excluding employees with personal services contracts) accessing Retirement Life Insurance and Health Care Benefits will pay the full premiums for such benefits and will be included in a separate experience pool that is self-funded.